-With the best headset, you'll get superior audio, both in terms of what you hear and the sounds other people get from you.
+The best headset gives you superior audio to listen to, and makes your voice sound clear to others, both in terms of what you hear and the sounds other people get from you.
 So whether you're podcasting, streaming or just making a video call, you'll appear much more professional.
-Which means it's worth spending a little more to get a decent model.
+And that means it's worth spending a little more to get a decent model.

-First, we should define our terms.
-Headsets are different from the best headphones because they feature an integrated mic.
-That means you can use them both to consume content, like normal headphones, but also to make your own, as well as take part in meetings, Zoom calls, online games, and more, with crisp and clear delivery.
+Headsets are distinct from the best headphones because they feature an integrated mic.
+That means that not only you can listen to music and videos, like with normal headphones, but you can also make your own, as well as take part in meetings, Zoom calls and games, with crisp and clear delivery.